devmenon23/Limit-Order-Book/README.md

     PriceLevelPointer lowestAskLevel;
 ```

 The system maintains two maps: ```bids``` and ```asks```.
 This allows the efficient ordering of price levels to find highest bids and lowest asks.
+The price levels are ordered by its price property that is represented in cents as a 32 bit int.
 When a new order is added, it is inserted into the correct price level within either the bids or asks map, depending on whether it is a buy or sell order.
 Orders within each price level are stored in a doubly-linked list.
 This preserves their arrival sequence to ensure **time priority** at each price.
 It also allows O(1) order removal.
 Each order can be quickly retrieved by its unique ```idNumber``` through the ```orders``` unordered map, which allows for O(1) lookup during modifications or cancellations.

 ### Matching Logic
 Buy Orders: When a new buy order arrives, the engine checks if there are any sell orders (asks) at a price less than or equal to the buy price.